 Cloetta has 8 factories in Sweden, the Netherlands, Belgium, Slovakia and Ireland.
-All in all, Cloetta produced 120,000 tonnes of confectionery during 2016.
+All in all, Cloetta produced 95,600 tonnes of confectionery during 2017.

-Cloetta has a central management system to ensure standardised working methods in its operations.
+Cloetta has a central management system to ensure standardized working methods in its operations.
 Each production unit has a locally adapted management system that is linked to

 Quality and product safety

 Cloetta places rigorous demands on quality and product safety.
 First class raw materials and correct treatment and processing methods are essential for manufacturing of high quality confectionery.

 Cloetta’s factories are certified according to the BRC Global Standard for Food Safety and/or ISO 9001.